pa1007/TestAssignementJetbrain/README.md

 This use Lambda net, after all the process done by lambda net, you will have a prompt to see the statistics or the result line by line.

+Also if you don't want to re-pass the algorithm and you have the html file given by the lambda net program you can do

+All given example should work out of the zip file or git repository [html parsing](#other)

 # Version :

 Java version used is **java 14**, if you are on windows this is not a problem if you run it with the [first solution](#WindowsSol)  .